SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/00-Problem.md

 |45 | |

 ### Comment
-- All employess can answer 6 people per hour.
+- The employees can answer 6 people per hour
-- In the first 3 hours they have answered 6 \* 3 = 18 people.
+- In the first 3 hours they have answered 6 \* 3 = 18 people
-- Then they have a break for an hour.
+- Then they have a break for an hour
-- After the next 3 hours there are 18 + 6 \* 3 = 36 answered people.
+- After the next 3 hours there are 18 + 6 \* 3 = 36 answered people
-- After the break for an hour, there are only 9 people to answer.
+- After the one-hour break, there are only 9 people to answer
-- 10th hour - all of the people questions would be answered.
+- On the 10th hour all of the people's questions would have been answered

 ### Example
 | **Input** | **Output** |